 Run WITH the Law

-This event involves middle and high school students and local law enforcement coordinated by the School Resource Officer.
+Run WITH the Law involves middle and high school students along with local law enforcement coordinated by the School Resource Officer.
 Participants raise funds in order to run with law enforcement officers and the “Flame of Hope.”
 Additional information and a timeline for Run WITH the Law as well as the Run WITH the Law Participation Waiver are now available.